Marketing & Advertising

-- Classified ads in local newspapers are an obvious choice, but don't overlook national boating publications, like BoatU.S.
-Magazine, as well as yacht club bulletin boards and class association newsletters.
-Word of mouth, brochures and flyers are also effective.
+- Internet boat sales websites are an obvious choice, but don't overlook national boating publications, as well as yacht club bulletin boards and class association newsletters.

 - Prepare a complete list of the accessories that will convey with the boat.